abe-winter/abe-winter.github.io/_posts/2019-05-25-estimation.md

 ---
 layout: post
-title: Estimation -- what is it good for
-description: Say it again
+title: Are startups getting value from project estimation?
+description: I mean, atlassian obviously
 author: Abe Winter
 date: 2019-05-25
 ---

+I've always wondered whether project management of small projects at small companies adds value.
+From the outside project management looks like useful work but sometimes when I get handed a spec, it has to be redone before work can start.

-From a survey of my professional network:
+I did a survey of my professional network which turned up fun results like this:

 ![What is your expected uncertainty for estimation? (pie chart)]({{ "/assets/expected-uncertainty.png" | absolute_url }})

 Which is to say it varies.

-I hate being over-deadline.
-Every unit of work I finish makes the end feel further away as I uncover new dependencies.
-I've had my share of these moments.
-My takeaway is that professionalism means being able to guarantee results on a forward basis -- or at least to *not* guarantee results that you can't reliably guarantee.
+That said, I hate being over-deadline.
+That situation where every unit of work I finish makes the end feel further away as I uncover new dependencies.
+I've had my share of these moments and I avoid them like the plague.

-Doctors are great at this: "I'm going to have my friend cut you and then I'll examine you again afterwards".
-Two predictions, both likely to be true.

-Who isn't great at this: everyone involved with the process of inventing & delivering software products.

-The startup ecosystem is particularly bad.
+The startup world is particularly bad at estimation I think.
 We're relatively junior, the person *hiring* us is often relatively junior and evaluates on 'output' skills rather than organizational skills.
 (By which I mean both 'being organized' and the ability to operate within an organization).
-We're impatient -- because we and our companies are so young we think that three weeks is too long and, being inexperienced, we're willing to push down estimates without shrinking scope.
+And we're impatient, which means we reward shorter estimates even when they don't play out.

+Despite all this we still set deadlines and pretend we can reach them.
+This article is my attempt to capture the best practices I've seen and explain why we deviate from them.

 Bear in mind as you read this that for a given project and team, 'should you estimate' or even 'can you estimate' are questions you'll have to answer on your own.

 1. toc
 {:toc}

-## What \*is\* it good for
+## What is it good for

 In general, estimation is useful for: